dmaduabum/dmaduabum/readme.md

 - I’m currently an Economics (soon joint Statistics) PhD Student at the University of Michigan
 - I'll be joining [Microsft Research, Redmond](https://www.microsoft.com/en-us/research/lab/microsoft-research-redmond/) as a Research Intern this summer!
-- My research interests are ML in casual inference, the economics of AI and consumer decision making
+- My research interests are ML in casual inference, social networks and consumer decision making
 - How to reach me: [maduabum@umich.edu](mailto:maduabum@umich.edu)